retropc66/bhi-scrna-integration-pipeline/README.md

 - `sample_id` column in `.obs` identifying each sample
 - Gene names in `.var_names`

-Interactive/custom preprocessing can be done to bypass 01_preprocess.sh as long as the general structure is preserved:
+Interactive/custom preprocessing can be done to bypass 01_preprocess.sh (eg. to add additional steps, such as ambient RNA removal and/or doublet detection) as long as the general structure is preserved:
 - Raw counts are stored in `.layers['counts']`
 - `sample_id` column in `.obs` identifying each sample
 - The anndata object is subset to the appropriate features (eg. HVGs) for subsequent embeddings